open-telemetry/opamp-spec/specification.md

 ```

 The body field contains the bytes of the configuration object.
 The content,
-format and encoding of the body bytes is Agent type-specific and is outside the
+format and encoding of the body bytes are Agent type-specific and are outside the
-concerns of OpAMP protocol.
+concerns of the OpAMP protocol.

 content_type is an optional field.
 It is a MIME Content-Type that describes
 what's contained in the body field, for example "text/yaml".
 The content_type